Jacksons – AEG trial DAYS 68-69. FIVE DOCTORS and NURSE DEBBIE ROWE

 Q. Ok, So based on seeing the patch and the two ampules of Demerol were those factors that led you to believe that Mr. Jackson had a dependency on opiates?

-Dr. Finkelstein behaved in a way as a pure enabler would who keeps to the formula “the less you know the better you sleep, so it is better not to ask any questions at all”.
 It never occurred to Finkelstein that Michael could have had all those injections for a legitimate reason after the grave surgery he had.
-Instead Dr. Finkelstein preferred not to ask questions evidently taking drugs for granted on a pop artist’s tour and a norm in any pop artist’s bedroom.
-No wonder that he is known in this concert business of theirs as a “rock doc”.
+Instead Dr. Finkelstein preferred not to ask questions evidently taking drugs for granted on an artist’s tour and a norm in any star’s bedroom.
+No wonder that he is known in show business as a “rock doc”.

 Q. Now, sir, when you were treating Mr. Jackson for this approximate 24-hour period, did you ask him any questions about his opiate usage?